 The Human Services program prepares graduates to enter the social service workforce with the professional attitudes, skills, and knowledge necessary to succeed.
 The program also provides specialized academic certificates for majors and those in the workforce seeking advancement in their field of specialization.
-The AS in Human Services with the Certificates of Competence in Substance Abuse Counseling I and II fulfill the Dept. of Health, Alcohol and Drug Abuse Division (ADAD) educational requirements for Certified Substance Abuse Counselor (CSAC).
-These certificates also qualify for 2000 of the 6000-hour fieldwork requirement for CSAC.
+The Certificates of Competence in Substance Abuse Counseling I and II, when combined with the Case Management course, fulfill the following Hawai'i Department of Health, Alcohol and Drug Abuse Division requirements for Certified Substance Abuse Counselor (CSAC): 300 hours of substance use disorder-specific education, 2,000 hours of supervised work education based on educational achievement, and 400 hours of substance use disorder-specific fieldwork.
+Fieldwork must be completed at an appropriate site under the supervision of an eligible CSAC.

 Human Services majors are required to earn a letter grade of C or better (or credit-by-exam) for each HSER, CHW, or SW course.